segment-boneyard/modal/Readme.md

 modal(el).show();
 ```

-  To use it, pass in the `el` or `view` you want to "modal-ize".
-View's are assumed to have a `.el` property that is the view's element (not a jQuery-like object).
+  To use it, pass in the `el` you want to "modal-ize".

 ## API